 |Further Reading||Gabriel Garcia Marquez: 3 Ways He Changed American History|

-More importantly Marquez’s book One Hundred Years of Solitude introduced to the world a wholly American style of writing.
-This was the style of magical realism, or the act of portraying mythical portions of art in a boring and realistic way.
-However, one the contrary the boring and realistic parts of life would be portrayed in mythical and magical ways.
+More importantly, Marquez’s book One Hundred Years of Solitude introduced to the world a wholly American style of writing.
+This was the style of magical realism or the act of portraying mythical portions of art in a boring and realistic way.
+However, on the contrary the boring and realistic parts of life would be portrayed in mythical and magical ways.

 This style of writing was so popular that it influenced the entire world.
 Almost overnight the South and Latin American culture became sought after and tourism boomed.

 However, Marques was not alone in his writing.
 For nearly 100 years before him Latin and South America had been producing astounding works of literary art.
 Marques opened up the path for the world to fall in love with the vivid culture of the Americas.

 Today Marquez is remembered for his work on successfully saving the culture of the Americas from being forgotten.
 As a result of his great writings in April of 2014 the president of Colombia Juan Manuel Santos named Marques “The greatest Columbian who ever lived.”